balindam/typing-metrics/README.md

 ### Keystrokes Per Character (KSPC)

-The KSPC is calculated by counting the number of keystrokes needed to type the text.
-If there is a mismatch between the typed character and the original character, it is counted as two keystrokes: one for the backspace and one for the retype.
-The total number of keystrokes is then divided by the total number of characters in the original text to calculate the KSPC.
+The KSPC is calculated by dividing the total number of keystrokes made by the user by the total number of characters in the original text.
+This gives the average number of keystrokes per character.
+The total number of keystrokes includes all keystrokes made by the user, including typing characters, backspaces, and retypes.

 ### Words Per Minute (WPM)